Skip to content

 Affordable cost

 Microsoft offers sizable discounts through volume licensing.
 When buying licensing in bulk, you only pay for what you need.
-You choose your add-ons and the terms of your agreement — no surprise fees or gotchas
+You choose your add-ons and the terms of your agreement — no surprise fees or gotchas.

 Ease of management

-Software Assurance
+Microsoft Software Assurance

-Volume licensing vs. subscription licensing
+Volume licensing vs. subscription licensing: What is the difference?

 A common point of confusion when looking at volume licensing is how it differs from subscription licensing.